torvalds/linux/Documentation/hid/hidintro.rst

     a complete utility set that allows, among other things, to record and replay the raw HID reports and to debug and replay HID devices.
-    It is being actively developed by the Linux HID subsystem maintainers.
+    It is being actively developed by the GNU/Linux HID subsystem maintainers.

 Parsing the mouse HID report descriptor with `hid-tools
 <https://gitlab.freedesktop.org/libevdev/hid-tools>`_ leads to